softins/jamulus-php/README.md

 an audio connection to the server, collect any welcome message returned, and disconnect again.
 This happens quickly, so no additional client is displayed to the other clients, but if a server is already full, it does not work.

+## Firewall requirements

+In order to support "port2" detection, this back-end needs to be able to accept server replies coming from _any_ port, not just from the expected port to which a request was sent.

+To allow this, the `server.php` back-end sets its source port in a specific range, 22134-22139 (See the defines for `CLIENT_PORT` and `CLIENT_PORTS_TO_TRY`).
+The system hosting the back-end needs to have its firewall configured to accept incoming traffic to that specific port range from _any_ IP address and _any_ port number.